cdd/rspec-multiprocess_runner/README.md

 ### Command line

-Use `multiprocess_rspec` to run a bunch of spec files:
+Use `multirspec` to run a bunch of spec files:

-    $ multiprocess_rspec 8 specs/*_spec.rb

-The first argument is the number of processes to run.
-The remaining arguments are names of spec files or directories containing spec files.
-To pass arguments to the RSpec runner, use the `SPEC_OPTS` environment variable or the `.rspec` file.
+    $ multirspec spec

+Runs three processes by default — use `-c` to chose another count. `--help` will detail the other options.

+You can provide options that will be passed to the separate RSpec processes by including them after a `--`:

+    $ multirspec -c 5 spec -- -b -I ./lib

+In this case, each RSpec process would receive the options `-b -I ./lib`.
+Note that not that many RSpec options really make sense to pass this way.
+In particular, file selection and output formatting options are unlikely to work the way you expect.

 ### Code